Korean honorifics: -a / -ya

-Middle Korean had three classes of the vocative case, but practically only -아/-야 is remaining in everyday life. -여/-이여 is only used in literature and archaic expressions, and -하 has completely disappeared.
+Middle Korean had three classes of the vocative case, but practically only is remaining in everyday life. is only used in literature and archaic expressions, and has completely disappeared.

 -ssi

-The honorific suffix -ssi (Hangul: 씨; Hanja: 氏; lit. 'surname') is the most commonly used honorific used amongst people of approximately equal speech level, and is equivalent to English honorifics Mr./Ms./Mrs. It is attached after the full name (e.g., 이석민 씨), or simply after the first name (e.g., 석민 씨 Seokmin-ssi) if the speaker is more familiar with someone.
+The honorific suffix --ssi is the most commonly used honorific used amongst people of approximately equal speech level, and is equivalent to English honorifics Mr./Ms./Mrs. It is attached after the full name (e.g., 이석민 씨), or simply after the first name (e.g., 석민 씨 Seokmin-ssi) if the speaker is more familiar with someone.
 Appending -ssi to the surname (e.g., 박 씨 Bak-ssi) can be considered quite rude, as it indicates the speaker considers themself to be of a higher social status than the person with whom they are speaking.

 -nim

-Nim (님) (by itself after a proper noun) is the highest form of honorifics and above -ssi.
+The term (by itself after a proper noun) is the highest form of honorifics and above -ssi.
 Nim will follow addressees' names on letters/emails and postal packages.
 It is often roughly translated as "Mr." or "Ms./Mrs.". -nim (as an affix) is used as a commonplace honorific for guests, customers, clients, and unfamiliar individuals. -nim is also used towards someone who is revered and admired for having a significant amount of skill, intellect, knowledge, etc. and is used for people who are of a higher rank than oneself.
 Examples include family members (eomeonim 어머님 & abeonim 아버님), teachers (seonsaengnim 선생님), clergy (e.g. pastors – moksanim 목사님), and gods (haneunim 하느님 / hananim 하나님).